alexandretalbert/alexandretalbert/ebanx_team.md

 - Questioning demands and asks, seeking for clear priorities for the team

 ### To improve
+- Learn and get more context on Refunds (own the themes).
+Ask for help
+- Collaborate with Product Engineering to avoid miscunderstanding
-- Deep dive on issues and tasks (own)
+- Deep dive on issues and tasks (15/4/2025)
-- Seek for interactions beyond domains of your team (Refunds), with peers and leaders from other teams and areas
+- Seek for interactions beyond domains of your team (Refunds), with peers and leaders from other teams and areas (15/4/2025)
-  - interacao
+  - interacao (15/4/2025)
-  - issue shadow
+  - issue shadow (15/4/2025)
-  - learn
+  - learn (15/4/2025)

 ### PDI
 To do